 We are here on this clandestine mission to talk about the General’s favourite vodka.
 I mean who else to ask about vodka than the highest ranking General in Russia?

-In Russia it is perfectly acceptable to be totally drunk pretty much all the time.
+In Russia, it is perfectly acceptable to be totally drunk pretty much all the time.
 Being employed in a high risk job is no constraint to the pleasures of pickling your liver with vast amounts of vodka every day.

-Flying in to Moscow this morning on Aeroflot, half the flight crew were so pissed that they could barely push the trolleys along the aisles and the captain coming over the tanoy was so sloshed he forgot which city we were landing at.
+Flying in to Moscow this morning on Aeroflot, half the flight crew were so pissed that they could barely push the trolleys along the aisles and the captain coming over the tannoy was so sloshed he forgot which city we were landing at.

 It is then no surprise that General Anatoly Nogovitsyn greets us in his office with a few remnants of upchuck still trickling down his collar and over his medals.

-I’ve seen some drunks in my time having been in the reporting business for thirty years, however, coming to Russia makes what i’ve seen look like child’s play.
+I’ve seen some drunks in my time having been in the reporting business for thirty years, however, coming to Russia makes what I’ve seen look like child’s play.